-2.8.1 Gedling Borough is a mix of urban and rural with around 80% of

-113,200113,50017 residents living in the Greater Nottingham suburbs of Arnold and Carlton.
+- 2.8.1 Gedling Borough is a mix of urban and rural with around 80% of 113,500 residents living in the Greater Nottingham suburbs of Arnold and Carlton.
 The remaining residents live in a number of villages including Burton Joyce, Calverton and Ravenshead.
 Despite limited links to the strategic road network there are a number of major transport routes that run through the Borough such as the A60 to Mansfield, the A612 towards Southwell and the A614 which is the main northern route from Nottingham towards the A1.
 The Nottingham-Lincoln rail line also runs through the Borough stopping at Carlton and Burton Joyce.
 Routes into and out of Nottingham are well served while links between the different settlements and around the conurbation are poorer.
-Some of the rural settlements are relatively isolated and suffer from poor transport links.

-2.8.2 In terms of geography the River Trent influences the southern parts of the Borough through flooding and also forms the boundary between Gedling and Rushcliffe.
+Some of the rural settlements are relatively isolated and suffer from poor transport links. - 2.8.2 In terms of geography the River Trent influences the southern parts of the Borough through flooding and also forms the boundary between Gedling and Rushcliffe.
 The landscape around the urban area is characterised by a number of ridgelines which help define the edge of Greater Nottingham.

-Built and Natural Environment
+Built and Natural Environment Issues

-2.8.3 Gedling Borough has a diverse range of natural habitats, which includes a number of valuable sites for nature conservation and biodiversity.
-There is one Site of Special Scientific Interest (SSSI) which is located near Linby as well as three Local Nature Reserves, eighty one Sites of Importance for Nature Conservation (SINCS Biological) and has several areas of fine landscape previously designated as Mature Landscape Areas.
+- 2.8.3 Gedling Borough has a diverse range of natural habitats, which includes a number of valuable sites for nature conservation and biodiversity.
+There is one Site of Special Scientific Interest (SSSI) which is located near Linby as well as three Local Nature Reserves, eighty one Local Wildlife Sites and has several areas of fine landscape previously designated as Mature Landscape Areas.
 In addition, some areas of woodland to the north and west of the Borough have been identified as a prospective Special Protection Area (SPA).
-A decision on the extent of any possible SPA will be made in by spring 2013April 2014 2012at the earliest.

-2.8.4 A number of areas in Gedling Borough have a strong sense of heritage especially in the rural areas where six of the villages have Conservation Areas.
-Newstead Abbey Park, once home to Lord Byron, includes a number of heritage assets such as the Grade I Listed Abbey and Boundary Wall and is a major feature in the North of the Borough.
-There are 188 Listed Buildings in the Borough (6 Grade I, 15 Grade II and 167 Grade II), 9 Scheduled Ancient-Monuments and 4 Registered Parks and Gardens.
-However some of these heritage assets are at risk, with 3 Listed Buildings (including Newstead Abbey) and 1 Scheduled Ancient-Monument included on the national Heritage at Risk register.
+A decision on the extent of any possible SPA will be made is not known. - 2.8.4 A number of areas in Gedling Borough have a strong sense of heritage especially in the rural areas where six of the villages have Conservation Areas.
+Newstead Abbey Park, once home to Lord Byron, includes a number of heritage assets such as the Grade I Listed Abbey and Boundary Wall and is a major feature in the north of the Borough.
+There are 188 Listed Buildings in the Borough (6 Grade I, 15 Grade II\ and 167 Grade II), 9 Scheduled Monuments and 4 Registered Parks and Gardens.
+However some of these heritage assets are at risk, with 3 Listed Buildings (including Newstead Abbey) and 1 Scheduled Monument included on the national Heritage at Risk Register.